Anti-Valentine reviews PC games and writes about the video game industry.

-Old Good Stalker Evolution
+2. Old Good Stalker Evolution

-OGSE boasts the most polished stalker experience.
-It supposedly has less bugs than most other stalker mods, and it is highly customisable from a launcher menu that you can fiddle around with before playing.
-It makes it a breeze to change things like carry weight and other variables that would otherwise require you to edit the game's config files—which not everyone, including myself, is comfortable doing.
+Old Good Stalker Evolution boasts the most polished stalker experience.
+It supposedly has fewer bugs than most other stalker mods, and it is highly customisable from a launcher menu that you can fiddle around with before playing.
+It makes it a breeze to change things like carrying weight and other variables that would otherwise require you to edit the game's config files—which not everyone, including myself, is comfortable doing.

-There are features present in OGSE that I haven't witnessed in other mods, such as animals or mutants being able to devour corpses – there's literally just a skeleton left after a while.
+There are features present in OGSE that I haven't witnessed in other mods, such as animals or mutants being able to devour corpses—eventually, there's literally just a skeleton left.
 Call of Chernobyl's developers tried something similar, using a zombie model (cut from the original game, it was meant to be a basic enemy) to depict a decaying corpse that couldn't be looted.
 It was ugly and didn't work too well.

 You can also get a preview of what is in each stash on the map when you hover your mouse over it.
 The original games did this at times, but not in detail, and mods like CoC give you no heads up of what is in a stash and whether it is worth going after in the first place.

 One of OGSE's most impressive features is driving.
 The vehicle handling is rather good and fuel economy is more realistic too, unlike, say, Lost Alpha, which requires you to refill your tank every mile.
 Petrol is also uncommon in the game.